 Extends somewhat into There Should Be a Law, except that it's mentioned it's technically not illegal, as it's all computer generated.
 If actual humans were used, "the producers would find themselves facing eternity in prison."

 Standard Sci-Fi Fleet: Of course, but nothing smaller than a destroyer is fit for relativistic combat due to mass-thrust ratios.
 Fast Attack Craft (starfighters) do exist in small numbers but they're short-range, weak and easily destroyed.
+They're used by the Aerospace Forces for air and space patrol and interdiction and have a sleek, manta-like shape for atmospheric flight.
+A squadron can take on a Hunter-Killer at great risk.

 The Syndics don't have destroyers.
 Instead, they have Hunter-Killers, slightly faster than destroyers but smaller and drop like flies even faster.
 Their system defense forces also have so-called "nickel" corvettes nicknamed so because they are relatively cheap to build and maintain and can be thrown away just as easily.